 “I have this skin condition.
 It started after the start of the year and stayed in relatively mild form for several months.
 As the weather got more humid it worsened.
 I have no idea what it’s about.
 I’ve been doing all these ‘good’ things for myself—yoga, qigong—and my diet is better than ever.
 I’m still binge eating—I eat candy, ice cream.

-“I have COPD [Chronic Obstructive Pulmonary Disease]—I was a heavy smoker for 30 years.
+“I have COPD [Chronic Obstructive Pulmonary Disease] (Homeopathy for Chronic obstructive pulmonary disease)—I was a heavy smoker for 30 years.

 “I have Charcot Marie Tooth disease—one of the mildest cases, according to my doctor.

 “The arches of my feet are very high.
 My feet have always been a nuisance.
 The little toe on my left foot is raised.
 I’ve had these problems since early childhood.
 I don’t experience any weakness or fatigue, although I do feel weaker than I used to.
 I get out of breath more quickly than I used to.

 “I had surgery for Dupuytrens contracture.
 I had ‘claw hand.’
 It was a nuisance to reach into my pocket.
 My little finger was all out of whack.

 “It crossed my mind that the skin condition on my feet might be a symptom of something… It doesn’t get better.
 Is there something wrong with my immune system?